sarasakeena/Sahaayika---AI-assistant-for-women/README.md

 > *"Sahaayika"* means **helper** in Sanskrit.

-Sahaayika helps rural women understand their medical prescriptions in their own language — spoken aloud, with no technical knowledge required.
+Sahaayika helps rural women understand their medical prescriptions and health documents in their own language — explained simply, spoken aloud, with no technical knowledge required.

 ---